Eligibility and Costs

 Types of Aid Available

 Students enrolled in the graduate program are eligible to borrow Federal Direct Unsubsidized Loans.
 Unsubsidized loans are long-term, low-interest loans.
 Students can pay the interest while in school, or defer payments until the loan goes into repayment.
 Repayment on the loan begins six months after graduation or separation.
 The standard repayment period is 10 years, however students can take longer, if needed.
-Loans for the 2020-21 award year will have an interest rate of 4.30%.
+Loans for the 2022-23 award year will have an interest rate of 6.54% for a maximum of $20,500 each academic year.
+The aggregate amount a Graduate Student can borrow is $138,500 which includes their Undergraduate Loans.